 And importantly, experiencing the full circle gives you the ability to want to do something because you are passionate about it, with no calculations, no predicted gain.
 Passion enables you to take more risks, both in a good way and a bad way.
 But you know that, one way or the other, you can keep going and complete another circle.

 Most people don’t know that this video game owes a lot to the famous quote from a John Lennon song, “Life is what happens to you while you’re busy making other plans”.
-Last October, I was busy on a big project, and accidentally stumbled upon some STORROR YouTube videos.
+In October 2020, I was busy on a big project, and accidentally stumbled upon some STORROR YouTube videos.
 It occurred to me that a game around them and parkour would be a great idea, so I emailed quickly, not really expecting any reply.
 Next thing I know, Drew gets back to me with “Cool, when do we start?” – I replied “Now!”.

 You might have assumed this is yet another product made to fill a gap in the market, the result of a carefully researched market analysis.
 But the truth, I can tell you without hesitation, is that STORROR Parkour Pro is a product of pure passion.
 It comes from the desire to create something viscerally authentic, a video game we can be proud of for years to come.